Installing Debian on Plug Computers

 ext2load in case you used the ext2 or ext3 filesystem on your USB stick or MMC card.

-Note for GuruPlug users: on the GuruPlug, MMC/SD cards show up as USB devices.
+Note for GuruPlug and DreamPlug users: MMC/SD cards show up as USB devices.
 Therefore, if you're using a MMC/SD card, make sure to follow the instructions for USB devices and not for MMC/SD.
+Furthermore, you'll have to use a different device ID:

 USB: If you stored the installer on a USB stick, please use: